gmismehh/AgoraBoard/README.md

 AgoraBoard

-AgoraBoard is a PHP-based online bulletin board system designed to serve as a modern community hub where residents, organizations, and event organizers can post and browse announcements, events, and important notices.
+is a PHP-based online bulletin board system designed to serve as a modern community hub where residents, organizations, and event organizers can post and browse announcements, events, and important notices.

 Members: